HardlyDifficult/Tutorials/Chapter3.md

 }
 ```

- - Add **HoldRotation** to the Points GameObject under the spike ball prefab.
+ - Add **HoldRotation** to the Points GameObject under the Spike Ball prefab.

 <hr></details><br>
 <details><summary>What did that do?</summary>